golang/website/_content/blog/get-familiar-with-workspaces.md

 ## Workspace commands

-Along with `go work init` and `go use`, Go 1.18 introduces the following commands for workspaces:
+Along with `go work init` and `go work use`, Go 1.18 introduces the following commands for workspaces:

 -  `go work sync`: pushes the dependencies in the `go.work` file back into